-Trump calls on Congress to approve $2,000 stimulus checks, hinting that he might not sign economic relief bill into law without changes
+Trump calls on Congress to approve $2,000 stimulus checks, hinting he might not sign relief bill without changes

 Trump had long wanted to do more than $600 in checks and kept asking aides why they couldn’t agree to a bigger number, an official said.

-He released the video on Tuesday after a number of his aides, including Mark Meadows, were already out of town.
+He released the video Tuesday after a number of his aides, including Chief of Staff Mark Meadows, were already out of town.

 “So dumb,” one administration official said.
 “So, so dumb.”

-As the coronavirus pandemic began to move rapidly through the United States in March, Congress passed a massive $2.2 trillion spending bill to try and limit the economic impact.
-Many of that law’s measures expired over the course of the year, and the recent spike in new cases - and the end of the November election - sparked a bipartisan coalition to seek a new bill.
-The measure that passed Congress Monday night included $900 billion in new assistance, ranging from the $600 stimulus checks, enhanced unemployment aid for 11 weeks, small business assistance, and a range of other measures.
+As the coronavirus pandemic began to move rapidly through the United States in March, Congress passed a $2.2 trillion spending bill to try to limit the economic impact.
+Many of that law’s measures expired over the course of the year, and the recent spike in new coronavirus cases — and the end of the November election — sparked a bipartisan coalition to seek a new bill.
+The measure that passed Congress Monday night promised $900 billion in new assistance, including the $600 stimulus checks, enhanced unemployment aid for 11 weeks, small-business assistance and a range of other measures.

 Trump’s top economic advisers had not signaled that he was unhappy with the bill.
 In fact, they had suggested they were quite happy with the way the package came together.